CALL US: (845) 694-4138

 Limitations of Dental Bonding

-But dental bonding does have some limitations that may mean it’s not right for your situation.
+Dental bonding does have some limitations that may not be right for every situation.
 The weaknesses of dental bonding include:

 - Short lifespan